2sic/2sxc-docs/2sxc Docs Generator/web-api/custom/hybrid/index.md

 // All commands can be accessed without security checks public class HybridController : ToSic.Custom.Api12
 {
-  [AllowAnonymous]  // Works in Oqtane and DNN [HttpGet]         // Works in Oqtane and DNN public string Hello()
+  [AllowAnonymous]  // Works in Oqtane and Dnn [HttpGet]         // Works in Oqtane and Dnn public string Hello()
   {
     return "Hello from the basic controller in /api";